Estimating Economic Models with Testable Assumptions: Theory and Applications: Introduction

-This paper aims to do four things: First, I formalize and extend the definition of refutability and confirmability of assumptions in \citet{breusch1986} to incomplete economic structures.
+This paper aims to do three things: First, I formalize and extend the definition of refutability and confirmability of assumptions in \citet{breusch1986} using the language of generalized economic structures.
 These definitions are useful to characterize properties of a relaxed assumption $\tilde{A}$.
-I characterize conditions that a relaxed assumption $\tilde{A}$ need to satisfy so that no distribution of observables can be rejected under $\tilde{A}$ and the identified set for the parameter of interest does not change when $A$ can't be rejected.
-The characterization of $\tilde{A}$ uses the generalized definition of refutability and confirmability.
-It is shown that when models are complete, a relaxed assumption $\tilde{A}$ that satisfies the two properties above always exists.
-I also characterize a sufficient condition for the existence of $\tilde{A}$ when we look at incomplete structures.
-The possible failure to find $~\tilde{A}$ in incomplete structures encourages researchers to complete the model, and then find a nice relaxed assumption in the completed structure space.
-When model is complete, I also provide a general method to construct $\tilde{A}$ from $A$.
-The idea is to find a function $m$ s.t. any model satisfying $A$ has measurement zero, and $\tilde{A}$ is constructed by allowing $m$ to deviate from zero.
-This approach can be rationalized by a Bayesian model selection procedure when the decision maker believes that deviation from $A$, which is measured by $m$, is less likely when the deviation is larger.
-This Bayesian model selection procedure happens before any distribution of outcome variable is observed and it is not an ex post model selection.
+I characterize conditions that a relaxed assumption $\tilde{A}$ needs to satisfy so that: (a).No distribution of observables can be rejected under $\tilde{A}$; (b).The identified sets for the parameter of interest under $A$ and $\tilde{A}$ are the same whenever $A$ is not rejected by the observed data distribution.
+I show that when structures are complete, a relaxed assumption $\tilde{A}$ that satisfies the two properties above always exists.
+I also characterize a sufficient condition for the existence of $\tilde{A}$ in case of incomplete structures.
+The possible failure to find $~\tilde{A}$ in incomplete structures encourages researchers to complete the structures, and then find a nice relaxed assumption in the completed structure universe.
+When the structures are complete, I also provide a general method to construct $\tilde{A}$ from $A$.

-Second, I apply my extended definition of refutability and confirmability to characterize size and power properties in hypothesis testing problems.
-The result of hypothesis testing of economic structures is one of the rules that helps us make policies.
-When econometric models out of null hypothesis set can predict a distribution of outcome as some models in null hypothesis set can do, the distribution of observed variables cannot help us to decide whether the true structure satisfies is the null hypothesis set or not.
-When this happens, I show that any statistical test cannot achieve size control and test consistency of economic structures simultaneously.
-I also show that when the parameter of interest $\theta$ is point identified, and when then the null hypothesis is formulated by $\theta$ belongs to arbitrary set $\Theta_0$, we do not have this decision ambiguity and achieving size control and test consistency is possible.

-Third, I provide a general estimation and inference methods that can be applied to a large class of economic structures.
-This method is a generalization of the dilation approach in \citet{Galichon2013DilationBoostrap}.
-Their dilation is on the space of individual outcome variables $X_i$ , while my dilation is on the space of outcome distributions $F(X)$.
-Compared to their method, my estimation and inference procedure can deal with more complicated economic environments where the observed variable is of dimension larger than 1.
-The idea of the dilation method is to properly enlarge the set of outcome distribution predicted by a structure, and see whether the empirical distribution of outcome falls in the enlarged set.